EtienneLevecque/jpeg-antecedent/README.md

 ## Citation

-If you use our work, please use this citation:
+If you use our work, please cite us with the following citation:

     @article{levecque2024finding,
         author={Levecque, Etienne and Butora, Jan and Bas, Patrick},